-Many brands and merchants often ask one question when discussing cross-border eCommerce website building service providers.
-Why do we need to pay for commission per transaction with initial outlay investment as well?
+Many brands and merchants often ask one question when discussing cross-border eCommerce website-building service providers.
+Why do we need to pay for a commission per transaction with an initial outlay investment as well?
 Silly?
-Shopify is just charging a fixed monthly cost, which is not eating business profit margin all the time since day one.
-Shopify is not a burden along with your business being scalable.
+Shopify is just charging a fixed monthly cost, which is not eating the business profit margin all the time since day one.
+Shopify is not a burden along with your business scaling.

 Obviously, their thoughts are correct.
-But this type of mindset and thought is mainly from those brands and merchants who are operating one, or two head cross-border markets.
-Regardless of their domestic market, they are still doing cross-border eCommerce business, for example a Chinese brand sells products to the USA and Canada.
+But this type of mindset and thought is mainly from those brands and merchants who are operating one, or two-head cross-border markets.
+Regardless of their domestic market, they are still doing cross-border eCommerce business, for example, a Chinese brand sells products to the USA and Canada.
 Shopify absolutely is able to meet your demands and be fulfilling the feature.
-But the point is how come if you capture global demand?
+But the point is how come you capture global demand?

 In this article, I would share my points of view if you want to capture as many demands as possible globally, why the head market plus longtail market mindset is critical for your cross-border eCommerce business.
 With this mindset, you can learn the commercial value among Shopify, Global-e, Lingble, etc cross-border eCommerce website SaaS platforms or service providers.

-- eCommerce Head market is the right term instead of domestic market
+- eCommerce Head market is the right term instead of the domestic market

 - Why Longtail Markets of Cross-border eCommerce Strategy Is Important

-- Global or longtail cross-border eCommerce Website Domain approach
+- Shopify vs Global-e vs Lingble: Global or longtail cross-border eCommerce Website Domain approach

 - Wrap up